-Last November 24, the Indian Government finally gave the green light to one of the most important economic reforms undertaken by New Delhi in the retail sector in India.
-The new law, which has been expected for a long time, will revolutionize the retail sector: from now on there will no longer be a ceiling on FDI and foreign companies will be able to hold the 100% of single-brand stores, and will be able to control up to 51% in multi-brand (which also concerns supermarkets).
-Until now, New Delhi did not allow foreign direct investment in multi-brand and allowed foreign companies up to 51% of shares in single-brand.
+On November 24, the Indian government finally gave the green light to one of the most significant economic reforms undertaken by New Delhi in India’s retail sector.
+The new law, which had been long awaited, will revolutionize the retail sector: from now on, there will no longer be a cap on FDI, and foreign companies will be able to own 100% of single-brand stores and control up to 51% of multi-brand stores (which also includes supermarkets).
+Until now, New Delhi did not allow foreign direct investment in multi-brand stores and permitted foreign companies to hold up to 51% of shares in single-brand stores.

-– Indian consumers will have more choice
+Indian consumers will have more choices

-– there will be the creation of new jobs and thanks to wider competition, a general lowering of prices
+– there will be the creation of new jobs and, thanks to wider competition, a general lowering of prices

 The success of Italian companies in India